PrunaAI/pruna/docs/user_manual/customize_metric.rst

 If you are implementing a metric that compares the model's output with the ground truth, you should use the ``y_gt`` or ``gt_y`` call type.
 Examples from |pruna| include ``fid``, ``cmmd``, ``accuracy``, ``recall``, ``precision``.

+If you are wrapping an Image Quality Assessment (IQA) metric, that has an internal dataset, you should use the ``y`` call type.
+Examples from |pruna| include ``arniqa``.

 You may want to switch the mode of the metric despite your default ``call_type``.
 For instance you may want to use ``fid`` in pairwise mode to get a single comparison score for two models.

 In this case, you can pass ``pairwise`` to the ``call_type`` parameter of the ``StatefulMetric`` constructor.